Is your boss tossing red flags in your direction?

 Recognizing these signs can spell the difference between having a successful career and watching your prospects sink.

 If you spot these signs, talk to your boss and try to clear the air.
-If that doesn’t work, it might be time to find a new job that can advance your career and help you boost your bank account.
+If that doesn’t work, it might be time to find a new job that can advance your career and help you set yourself up for the future.